Mause/duckdb_engine/README.md

 >>> df = pd.read_sql('users', engine)                ### Works as expected
 >>> df = pd.read_sql('users', engine, chunksize=25)  ### Throws an exception
 ```

+## The name

+Yes, I'm aware this package should be named `duckdb-driver` or something, I wasn't thinking when I named it and it's too hard to change the name now